Battle of Galați: Battle for Galați

-On 22 January the Romanians counterattacked.
+On 22 January, the Romanians counterattacked.
 The Romanian 8th Brigade, arrived from Fântânele and surprised the Russian troops stationed in the bog north of Movileni.
-The Romanian ships on the Danube, batteries on the south bank, and two Romanian airplanes dropped bombs on the Russians.
+The Romanian ships on the Danube, batteries on the south bank, and three Romanian airplanes dropped bombs on the Russians.
 Romanian infantry led a bayonet charge up Țiglina Hill, freed the captured Romanians and sent the Russians on the run.
 The Filești detachment captured two platoons of infantry and a machine-gun section.
 Attacked and expelled from the north and east, the Russians in disarray began moving south to the Gara Barboși and the bridge over Siret.
 Romanian artillery and bombers targeted bombs on the mass of Russian soldiers gathered there.
 A handful of soldiers created panic among Russians, so much so that two regiments, the 33rd and 35th, almost 3,000 soldiers, ran south and surrendered to the Germans.

 By the end of the day the Russian troops agreed to surrender, were disarmed and sent off over the Prut to the Moldavian Democratic Republic.

 Aftermath

+The victory won by the Romanian army in Galați had both military and political consequences, as not only the front was saved, but the bolshevization of other Russian military units on the front line (which totaled approximately a million soldiers) and even of Moldova.
+At that time, the city of Galați, a port on the Danube, located between Siret River (beyond which were the armies of the Central Powers) and Prut River (beyond which a large part of the Russian army had retreated to disorder), represented the southernmost point on the front line.

+Following this victory, Bessarabia was able to receive the armed aid it had requested, so that it could protect the population from the robberies and crimes committed by the Russian armies that were retreating in great disorder.

 Galați was not the only spot where Russian soldiers clashed with the Romanians.
 Over the next few days clashes between Russian and Romanian troops occurred in Bacău, Botoșani, Mihăileni, Pașcani, and Timișești.
 On 27 January the bloodiest clash occurred in Fălticeni.
 The Romanians lost 14 dead and 83 wounded.
 The Russians suffered over 100 dead and 500 wounded.

 In February, Bolshevik bickering and dickering caused the Central Powers to repudiate the armistice on 18 February 1918, and in the next fortnight seized most of Ukraine, Belarus, and the Baltic countries in Operation Faustschlag.
 Romania was spared this attack.

-By the end of March 1918, Romanian troops had entered the Moldavian Democratic Republic (mostly ethnical Romanian) and cleared it of Bolshevik troops.
+By the end of March 1918, Romanian troops had entered the Moldavian Democratic Republic (mostly ethnically Romanian) and cleared it of Bolshevik troops.
 The National Council of the Moldavian Republic, Sfatul Țării, declared on 9 April 1918 the union with Romania.
 This union was recognized by the principal Allied Powers in the 1920 Treaty of Paris.
 The newly communist Russia did not recognize Romanian rule over Bessarabia, considering it an occupation of Russian territory.